raptor30k/DX-Cluster-Stuff/README.md

 # DX-Cluster-Stuff

+Very simplistic functional programming, only using Objects where necessary.

 Python programs to connect to a DX Cluster Telnet server and either:
   1. write_telnet_tofile.py - logs in and then writes DX de lines to a file.
   2. telnet_client_sendTCP.py - logs in and sends DX de messages to a TCP connection at Host, Port.